 Wealthfront is a cost efficient robo-advisor that invests in ETFs and currently manages billions of dollars in assets.
 It can support IRAs, taxable accounts and 401Ks with features such as tax-loss harvesting, automatic portfolio balancing and dividend reinvestment to help plan for retirement, save for college or invest in your savings.

-Your initial $10,000 investment is managed for free and everything after is subject to 0.25% per year.
-The referral program also offers to manage an additional $5,000 for free with every customer referred.
+It charges an advisory fee of 0.25% per year.
+The referral program also offers to manage $5,000 for free with every customer referred.

 Betterment boasts that over 250,000 people are investing with its robo-advisor service.
 Betterment has 12 different portfolios with varying goals and risk tolerance for you to choose from.
 All portfolios crafted by Betterment trade ETFs and automatically rebalance the account.

 It is one of the few robo-advisors who have no minimum deposit, meaning if you skip that cup of coffee you can begin investing today.
 On top of that, the only fee you’ll be hit with is a 0.25% annual fee for the digital service.

 Although FutureAdvisor uses algorithms that can make account recommendations, it’s more likely to be used by an investor with prior experience.
 It can manage taxable accounts or IRAs for an annual fee of 0.5%.
 And to adjust to your risk tolerance, your accounts will be rebalanced four to six times a year